 With that additional responsibility comes the requirement to carry liability insurance.
 That's because, like pharmacists, regulated pharmacy technicians can be held legally accountable for their work.

 How much you make from working in a pharmacy sometimes depends on whether you are a technician or an assistant.
-For example, the typical wage range for pharmacy assistants in Canada is $14.84 to $19.75 per hour.
-And a senior certified pharmacy technician typically makes $19.01 to $23.38.*
+For example, according to PayScale, the typical wage range for pharmacy assistants in Canada is $14.84 to $19.75 per hour.
+And a senior certified pharmacy technician typically makes $19.01 to $23.38

 Of course, it's possible to make even more.
 Retail and community pharmacies often employ pharmacy assistants at competitive wages.
 But many of the best-paying jobs are found at the pharmacies of hospitals and long-term care facilities.
 And you can increase your chances of landing one of those higher-paying jobs by becoming a licensed pharmacy technician.